-Korea is just about as homogeneous a society as it gets.
-But this is why there are so many good reasons to come to itaewon.
+Korea is just about as homogeneous society as it gets.
+But this is why there are so many good reasons to come to Itaewon.
 For Korea in general, just walk the streets and you’ll bob in a sea of black hair and lots of people dressed in the preferred color: black.

 Randy Chiu via Flickr